HildoBijl/stepwise/packages/exercises/README.md

 ## Adding exercises

 Exercise definitions belong in the relevant subject package rather than this aggregate package.
-Export each skill's `SkillExerciseBundle` at the path described by its skill-tree `groupPath` and skill ID, then expose that subject registry through its package-level `exercises` export.
+Export each skill's `SkillExerciseBundle` at the path described by its module-tree `groupPath` and skill ID, then expose that subject registry through its package-level `exercises` export.

 The central registry tests verify that: